tubbo/docker-dev/README.md

 `curl -H "Host: docker-dev" localhost/status`.

 The status includes:
-  * If it is booting, running, or dead
+  * If the app is booting, running, or has exited
   * The directory of the app
   * The last 1024 lines the app output